rachelesmee/website/foss4guklocal2023/lancaster.md

 The call for talks is now closed, but if you are still interested in presenting contact Barry and there may be space in the programme for lightning talks or announcements.

-### Programme

-A provisional [Lancaster Programme](lancaster-programme.html) is now online.
-If you are presenting and the time is awkward for you for any reason, let Barry or Jonny know and we'll try and make adjustments.

 ### Registration